Let us know who you are to generate an accurate course search

-Step 3 - Apply online at www.gov.uk/advanced-learner-loan – it’s easy and your application will be processed quickly.
+Step 3 - Apply online for Advanced Learner Loans (new window). – it’s easy and your application will be processed quickly.
 You should hear within two weeks from applying.
 You will need to use the Learning and Funding Information letter we provide to apply for your loan.

 Step 4 - Upon successful confirmation of your loan from the Student Loans Company you can start your course

 Visit Money Helper (new window) for impartial financial advice

 You may be able to borrow money to help pay for your college tuition fees and to help with living costs.
 You might also be able to get extra money on top of this if you’re on a low income, are disabled or have children for example.

 The Student Loans Company can provide students studying their first Degree or other Higher Education course loans and grants to help finance the course fees.
 The fees will automatically be paid by the Student Loans Company directly to the College.

 You can apply for student loans and other student finance in the spring before the start of your course.
 Don’t wait until you get an offer or receive your exam results – apply as soon as you can!

 You usually only get student finance if you’re doing your first Higher Education qualification - even if your previous course was self-funded.
 You may still be eligible for limited funding in certain circumstances.
 You will need to contact the loan company to check your eligibility.